 Our Secret Ingredient: Baking Powder (NOT soda)!
 There is a complex scientific reasoning behind this, and you can read more about that here and here.
 But for our purposes, know this: a bit of baking powder will yield extra crispy, browned skin.

-- SEASON CHICKEN.
+- Season the chicken.
 Evenly coat the chicken on all sides with the dry rub.

-- PREHEAT.
-Preheat your air fryer if required, then arrange drumsticks in a single layer in the basket.
+- Preheat.
+Preheat your air fryer if required, then arrange the drumsticks in a single layer in the basket.

 Must Know Tips